 - 1. Combined SAT score of 1000 (or ACT of 21) - 2.
 High school average of at least 85 percent - 3.
 High school rank in the upper one half of the class - 4.
 Minimum of two years of high school math/three years of high school science. - 5.
-Transfers: must have a minimum of 2.5 GPA
+Transfers: must have a minimum of 2.5 GPA and a minimum PT perquisite GPA of 3.0.

-Students who apply for admission into track #3, but do not meet all admissions requirements, will be given the option of being accepted into either track #1 or track #2.
+Students who apply for admission into track #3, but do not meet all admissions requirements, may be given the option of being accepted into either track #1 or track #2.
 After two semesters of coursework which must include successful completion of two semesters of science required for the major, students can matriculate into the seven-year ESS + D.P.T. program.